 Here with this post, we will demonstrate what reorder level is, and what calculation you must use to determine a reorder point.

-The primary reason for the reorder point calculation is to recognize when the amount of a specific product has dropped to the point where you have to put in a request with the provider.
+The primary reason for the reorder level calculation is to recognize when the amount of a specific product has dropped to the point where you have to put in a request with the provider.

 This stock level is the minimum quantity that can last until the point the reorder arrives to replenish the next stock level.